 - Importance of the Essure Confirmation Test

 The FDA recommends that health care providers thoroughly discuss available sterilization and birth control methods with their patients, including their benefits and risks.
-The Decision Checklist included in the Draft Guidance can help to facilitate these discussions and make certain patients understand the benefits and risks.
+The Decision Checklist included in the Final Guidance can help to facilitate these discussions and ensure patients understand the benefits and risks.